dreamingmoths/memory-of-alessa/docs/contributing.md

    information).
 2. Find the `INCLUDE_ASM` line where the function is referenced and replace it with the decompiled code.
 3. Update or create any other files as needed, including header files.
-4. Recommended: Run `make clean`, then `make sh3-report -j`.
+4. Recommended: Run `make clean`, then `make sh3-report`.
 Open objdiff from the root directory of this repository and check the status of the functions.
-5. Run `make clean`, then `make -j` to make sure the build is passing.
+5. Run `make clean`, then `make` to make sure the build is passing.

 Once that's done, feel free to [submit a pull request](https://github.com/dreamingmoths/memory-of-alessa/pulls)!
 Please try your best to submit changes that keep the build matching, but if you run into